 Other lesser known spots

-Wrecks of crashed Bristol Beaufort bombers and a DC-3 can be seen adjacent Bamaga (Higgins) Airstrip near the tip of Cape York.
+Wrecks of crashed Bristol Beaufort bombers and a DC-3 can be seen adjacent to Bamaga (Higgins) Airstrip near the tip of Cape York.

 Milman Hill and Green Hill fortifications on Thursday Island and the old airstrip on neighbouring Horn Island contain a museum and relics of crashed B-17s.

 The new Truscott airstrip was once a secret staging base for attacks on Java.
 The remote Kimberley strip is littered with wrecks of B-24 Liberators, Spitfires and even a Japanese reconnaissance aircraft that came too close.
 Access is tricky, but possible if you have a proper 4WD.